We do not inherit the earth from our ancestors, we borrow it for our children.

 - Time to talk to friends and family who are on the fence or even skeptics.
 Stick to the facts and try hard to leave the emotions behind.
 That’s a hard one for me, but here’s a fabulous resource with all kinds of great information.
 Created by Mothers who are scientists and care about leaving a healthy planet to their children The Science Moms They even have a downloadable guide with tips on how to talk to folks about climate change.

 I’ll pause here for the time being as the To Do list is long.
-Will save my other thoughts for later posts.
 If you have other ideas, you know I'd love to hear from you anytime.

 I’d love for you to pick a couple of ideas and really commit to them all year long.
 Sharing your commitment with a friend or two will make it fun and will provide an element of accountability too.